Composer Hale Smith

 TJA: I am a

 I honestly believe there are things in my background that not only make

 me black but also make me a mark.
 If you’re talking about American

-music, then I am American music, but when people talk
+music, then I am American music, but when people talk about American music

-Gershwin was drawing from the same source, and the source turned out to
+was drawing from the same source, and the source turned out to be his root.

-Yes.

 An interesting thing happened recently.
 I knocked on his door this

 past summer about 6.30 in the morning, and he came with suspenders on.

 BD: You were